Enabling discovery of solar system objects in large alert data streams: Validation of confirmed Solar System objects

+\review{Each night, Fink extracts about 300 new Solar System candidates (median), and 18,000 confirmed Solar System objects (median).
+Since Fink-FAT will be applied on Solar System candidates only during operations (not the confirmed ones), if we run Fink-FAT on ZTF confirmed Solar System objects, this would basically mean a factor 60 in data volume; this is in line with what we expect with LSST in terms of data volume (or, rather, pessimistic).
+Therefore in this section, we use the confirmed Solar System objects data set to test the performances of Fink-FAT, both in terms of technical capabilities and scientific results.}

-In this section, we use the confirmed solar system objects dataset to test the performances of Fink-FAT, both in terms of technical capabilities and scientific results.
-For this test, we use a subset of all the ZTF alerts associated to confirmed solar system objects running from 2020-09-01 to 2020-10-01 (24 observation nights).
-This period has been chosen due to a large number of confirmed solar system alerts: {796,486} alerts in total with a median of {26,993} alerts per night, a minimum of 3,314 alerts and a maximum of 69,831 alerts.
-This high volume of alerts per night allows us to also test Fink-FAT with a number of alerts close to the expected LSST flow rate for the solar system object candidates, which is essential as one of our objectives is to overcome the data rate challenge of the LSST\footnote{\url{https://lse-163.lsst.io}}.
+For this test, we used a subset of all the ZTF alerts associated with confirmed Solar System objects running from 2020-09-01 to 2020-10-01 (24 observation nights).
+This period was chosen based on the large number of confirmed Solar System alerts: {796,486} alerts in total with a median of {26,993} alerts per night, a minimum of 3,314 alerts, and a maximum of 69,831 alerts.
+This high volume of alerts per night allows us to also test Fink-FAT with a number of alerts close to the expected LSST flow rate for the Solar System object candidates, which is essential as one of our objectives is to overcome the data rate challenge of the LSST\footnote{\url{https://lse-163.lsst.io}}.

 In the following, all tests were performed on the Fink Apache Spark Cluster deployed on the VirtualData cloud.
 The cluster makes use of Intel Core processors (Haswell architecture) at 2.3 GHz.
-The association algorithm is fully sequential, so it uses only one core during its execution, but it has access up to 36GB of RAM.
-The orbit fitting however is deployed on a cluster of machines with the following configuration: a total of 24 cores split in four cores per executor (so six executors) and 8 GB of RAM per executor.
+The association algorithm is fully sequential, so it uses only one core during its execution, but it has access up to 36 GB of RAM.
+The orbit\ fitting however is deployed on a cluster of machines with the following configuration: a total of 24 cores split in four cores per executor (so six executors) and 8 GB of RAM per executor.